Nazulka/Visit-Kyrgyzstan/README.md

     * **Balsamiq** - to create a mockup to allow me to plan the layout and content of the website.
     * **[Tinypng.com](https://tinypng.com/)** - to compress and optimise the images used for this website.
     * **[Font awesome](https://fontawesome.com/)** - to add Font Awesome icons to the footer section.
+    * ** [Adobe Photoshop Express](https://photoshop.adobe.com/) - to resize some of the images used for the map section of the website.
     * **Google Fonts** - Roboto font has been used throughout the website.
     * **Google maps API** - used to embed Google Maps into the website, to provide users with the places information.
+    * **EamilJS API** - to create an email template and enable users to send emails directly without useing the server.
+    * **Sweetalert2** - a beautiful modal window, used to add an interactive status confirmation (success / fail) when users submit a form on the website.

 Testing
 ___